fredriko/gavagai-lexicon-graph/README.md

     mvn package

-This will generate a package including all dependencies in `bestbuy-reviews-retriever/target/bestbuy-reviews-retriever.jar`.
+This will generate a package including all dependencies in `gavagai-lexicon-graph/target/gavagai-lexicon-graph.jar`.

 Run
 ---

-Before you can retrieve reviews, you need to decide on what products you are interested in.
-Go to [BestBuys homepage](http://www.bestbuy.com/), search for the product of choice, and take note of its SKU code.

-Once the retriever has been built, and assuming you're still at the top level in the project directory, run with the following command:

-    java -cp target/bestbuy-reviews-retriever.jar se.fredrikolsson.bestbuy.BestBuyReviewsRetriever <yourBestBuyApiKey> <outputDirectory> <skuCode_1> ... <skuCode_N>
+    java -cp target/gavagai-lexicon-graph.jar se.fredrikolsson.gavagai.